Create a database availability group

 What do you need to know before you begin?

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Database availability groups" entry in the High availability and site resilience permissions topic.

 When creating a DAG, you can optionally specify a witness server and witness directory.
-If you specify a witness server, we recommend that you use an Exchange server with Client Access services.
+If you specify a witness server, we recommend that you use a Client Access server that doesn't have the Mailbox server role installed.
 This allows an Exchange administrator to be aware of the availability of the witness, and it ensures that all of the necessary security permissions needed for using the witness server are in place.

 The following combinations of options and behaviors are available:

 You can specify only a name for the DAG and leave the Witness server and Witness directory fields empty.
-In this scenario, the task will search for an Exchange server with Client Access services.
-It will automatically create the default witness directory and share on that Exchange server with Client Access services, and it will configure the DAG to use that server as its witness server.
+In this scenario, the task will search for a Client Access server that doesn't have the Mailbox server role installed.
+It will automatically create the default witness directory and share on that Client Access server and configure the DAG to use that server as its witness server.